-But having a risk factor, or even several risk factors, does not mean that a person will get the disease.
+But having a risk factor, or even many risk factors, doesn't mean that a person will get the disease.
 And many people who get the disease may have few or no known risk factors.

-Scientists have found several risk factors that make a person more likely to develop gallbladder cancer.
-Many of these are related in some way to chronic inflammation (irritation and swelling) in the gallbladder.
+Scientists have found some risk factors that make a person more likely to develop gallbladder cancer.
+Many of these are related in some way to chronic inflammation (long-lasting irritation and swelling) in the gallbladder.

 Gallstones are the most common risk factor for gallbladder cancer.
 Gallstones are pebble-like collections of cholesterol and other substances that form in the gallbladder and can cause chronic inflammation.
-At least 3 out of 4 people with gallbladder cancer have gallstones when they are diagnosed.
-But gallstones are very common, and gallbladder cancer is quite rare, especially in the United States.
-Most people with gallstones never develop gallbladder cancer.
+Up to 4 out of 5 people with gallbladder cancer have gallstones when they're diagnosed.
+But gallstones are very common, and gallbladder cancer is quite rare, especially in the US.
+And most people with gallstones never develop gallbladder cancer.

-In the United States, gallbladder cancer occurs more than twice as often in women.
+In the US, gallbladder cancer occurs 3 to 4 times more often in women than in men.
 Gallstones and gallbladder inflammation are important risk factors for gallbladder cancer and are also much more common in women than men.

 Patients with gallbladder cancer are more often overweight or obese than people without this disease.
 Obesity is also a risk factor for gallstones, which might help explain this link.

 Gallbladder cancer is seen mainly in older people, but younger people can develop it as well.
 The average age of people when they are diagnosed is 72.
-More than 2 out of 3 people with gallbladder cancer are 65 or older when it is found.
+Most people with gallbladder cancer are 65 or older when it's found.

-In the United States, the risk of developing gallbladder cancer is highest among Mexican Americans and Native Americans.
+In the US, the risk of developing gallbladder cancer is highest among Mexican and Latin Americans and Native Americans.
 They are also more likely to have gallstones than members of other ethnic and racial groups.
 The risk is lowest among African Americans.
-Worldwide, gallbladder cancer is much more common in India, Pakistan, and Central European and South American countries than it is in the United States.
+Worldwide, gallbladder cancer is much more common in India, Pakistan, and Central European and South American countries than it is in the US.

-Choledochal cysts are bile-filled sacs that are connected to the common bile duct, the tube that carries bile from the liver and gallbladder to the small intestine.
+Choledochal cysts are bile-filled sacs along the common bile duct, the tube that carries bile from the liver and gallbladder to the small intestine.
 (Choledochal means having to do with the common bile duct.)
 The cysts can grow large over time and may contain as much as 1 to 2 quarts of bile.
-The cells lining the sac often have areas of pre-cancerous changes, which increase a person’s risk for gallbladder cancer.
+The cells lining the sac often have areas of pre-cancerous changes, which can progress to gallbladder cancer over time.

 The pancreas is another organ that releases fluids through a duct into the small intestine to help digestion.
 This duct normally meets up with the common bile duct just as it enters the small intestine.
-Some people have an abnormality where these ducts meet that lets juice from the pancreas reflux (flow backward) into the bile ducts.
-This backward flow also prevents the bile from being emptied through the bile ducts as quickly as normal.
+Some people have a defect where these ducts meet that lets juice from the pancreas flow backward (reflux) into the bile ducts.
+This backward flow also keeps bile from flowing out of the bile ducts as quickly as it should.
 People with these abnormalities are at higher risk of gallbladder cancer.
-Scientists are not sure if the increased risk is due to the action of the pancreatic juice or is possibly due to the ducts being exposed longer to damaging substances in the bile itself.
+Scientists are not sure if the increased risk is due to damage caused by the pancreatic juice or is due to the bile that can't quickly flow through the ducts causing them to be damaged by substances in the bile itself.

 A gallbladder polyp is a growth that bulges from the surface of the inner gallbladder wall.
 Some polyps are formed by cholesterol deposits in the gallbladder wall.
-Others may be small tumors (either cancerous or benign) or may be caused by inflammation.
+Others may be small tumors (either cancer or not cancer) or may be caused by inflammation.
 Polyps larger than 1 centimeter (almost a half inch) are more likely to be cancer, so doctors often recommend removing the gallbladder in patients with gallbladder polyps that size or larger.

-In primary sclerosing cholangitis (PSC), there is inflammation and scarring of the bile ducts.
-People with this disease have an increased risk of cancer of the gallbladder and bile ducts.
+Primary sclerosing cholangitis (PSC) is a condition in which inflammation of the bile ducts (cholangitis) leads to the formation of scar tissue (sclerosis).
+People with PSC have an increased risk of gallbladder and bile duct cancer.
+The cause of the inflammation is not usually known.
 Many people with PSC also have ulcerative colitis, a type of inflammatory bowel disease.

-People chronically infected with salmonella (the bacterium that causes typhoid) and those who are carriers of the disease are more likely to get gallbladder cancer than those not infected.
+People chronically infected with salmonella (the bacterium that causes typhoid) and those who are carriers of typhoid are more likely to get gallbladder cancer than those not infected.
 This is probably because the infection can cause gallbladder inflammation.
-But typhoid is rare in the United States.
+Typhoid is very rare in the US.

 Most gallbladder cancers are not found in people with a family history of the disease.
 A history of gallbladder cancer in the family seems to increase a person’s chances of developing this cancer, but the risk is still low because this is a rare disease.